Cora, Missouri

-Cora is an unincorporated community in southern Sullivan County, in the U.S. state of Missouri.

-The community is on Missouri Route T approximately six miles south of Milan.
+Cora is an unincorporated community in southern Sullivan County, Missouri, United States.
+It sits along Missouri Route T approximately six miles south of Milan and consists entirely of private homes.
 East Locust Creek flows past the west side of the community.
-The Chicago, Burlington and Quincy Railroad passes through the community.
+The Chicago, Burlington and Quincy Railroad passes near the community.

 History

 Cora was originally called McCullough, and under the latter name was platted in 1877.
-A post office called Cora was established in 1877, and remained in operation until 1957.
+A post office at Cora was established in 1877, and remained in operation until 1957.